 12 Apr 2017 10 Ways To Improve Your Business’ TripAdvisor Ranking

-Consequently, with all of the reviews that are available, it is no longer being used by travelers in isolation, your local customers are also browsing TripAdvisor reviews to gather information about your business.
+Consequently, with all of the reviews that are available, it is no longer being used by travellers in isolation, your local customers are also browsing TripAdvisor reviews to gather information about your business.

-TripAdvisor attracts a phenomenal 390 million average users a month, over 7 million business are listed and users of the website have contributed over 465 million online reviews.
-As a result, TripAdvisor is a high-authority third party website which significantly impacts your search engine optimization (SEO).
+TripAdvisor attracts a phenomenal 300 million average users a month, over 7 million business are listed and users of the website have contributed over million 500 online reviews.
+As a result, TripAdvisor is a high-authority third party website which significantly impacts your search engine optimisation (SEO).

 In layman’s terms, this means it increases your visibility online and means that you can be found more easily in search results, primarily via Google.